ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 ```

+**NOTE** : If you are following the path of creating the airgap cluster path, then please go back to the [high level steps for airgap cluster](#high-level-steps-for-setting-up-the-cluster-as-airgap-install)

 #### Create the OCP cluster

 Update the initialization_info object to set `run_cluster_install` to true as shown in the example below before executing further instructions: